Showing posts with label connections. Show all posts

 I realize I’m not the only one who’s new to this procedure, as I listen to the whispered anxieties of the Australians behind me, who then proceed to watch what I do, eagle-eyed.
 Blind leading the blind, I’m afraid, but, when the illuminated screen to my left requests that I heave my suitcase into the cabin, handle upwards, I oblige.
 A quick scan of the boarding pass and all your details appear along with the suitcase’s weight, and your allowance of 23kg.
 You are then asked, if this is you - ‘Press yes’.
 Momentarily, I wonder what kind of devilish chaos I could create if I chose ‘No’, but decide not to piss-off my fellow travelers by holding them up for my own amusement.
 ‘Did you pack your bag yourself’, is smile-worthy, but the potential ensuing sarcasm would be lost on a machine, at least in this century.
 And yes, I did omit: sharp objects, bombs, and nerve gas…this time!

 All correct so far, the baggage label is printed out with the idea of being attached to your bag’s handle.
-Seen it done a million times, it should be easy you’d think.
-It’s not - the sticky part is very sticky indeed, and if you don’t get the ends attached to each other in one go, you run the risk of adding long tresses of hair, the machine wall and any rogue small children into the equation.
+Seen it done a million times, it should be easy you’d think - it’s not - the sticky part is very sticky indeed, and if you don’t get the ends attached to each other in one go, you run the risk of adding long tresses of hair, the machine wall and any rogue small children into the equation.

 Final ‘Yes’ pressed and the metal mesh descends, partially obscuring the visibility of the luggage.
-When it opens again, abracadabra!
-The suitcase has vanished.
+When it opens again - abracadabra! - the suitcase has vanished.
 Good to go, I turn on my heel and throw a parting comment to the queue behind me: ‘And, your luggage is never seen again!’

 With time to spare I trot through passport control, and decide to opt for a drink at a bar and a spot of people watching.
 A different one to last time’s rip-off experience, where to my surprise a glass of white wine cost me € 9,25; gob-smacked, I gave the woman behind the bar ten euros, and said ‘Keep the change’.
-This time, however, a glass of cold Heineken and bag of Doritos came in at a saner cost of € 5,60.
+This time, however, a glass of cold Heineken and bag of Doritos came in at the saner cost of € 5,60.

 First published in the Connections magazine, Spring issue #35, 2012

-Friday 13 January 2012
+Friday, 13 January 2012

 Angélique Boter